Public Interest & Human Rights

 Djab Wurrung Birthing Trees

-Phi Finney McDonald represents Djab Warrung elder Ms Marjorie Thorpe in her efforts to preserve the cultural heritage of her people.
+Phi Finney McDonald represents Djab Wurrung elder Ms Marjorie Thorpe in her efforts to preserve the cultural heritage of her people.
 In October 2020, following the shock felling of the sacred ‘Directions Tree’ on Djab Wurrung country, Ms Thorpe instructed the firm to file an urgent injunction restraining the State of Victoria from felling more culturally significant trees, including those associated with birthing rituals.

 Phi Finney McDonald is deeply committed to standing up for the rights of asylum seekers and refugees.
 We have represented those who have languished in crowded, moldy and pest-ridden offshore detention centers and been denied basic medical treatment.
 Our lawyers have fought for asylum seekers detained on Manus Island and Nauru, but also detainees going back to the era of Woomera, Baxter and Christmas Island.
 We have sought compensation for what was avoidable pain and suffering, and brought medical evacuation claims to ensure our clients can access necessary treatment.